mysterycodesociety/sinatra-app/set_up_models.md

 1. Let's create a migration for the Users table.

 Type `rake` into terminal to get the rake commands.
 Find the command for creating a migration and type it in.
-(Remember that you typically need to name your migration.)
+(Remember that you typically need to name your migration, such as 'create_users' following the rake command.)

 1. Find the new migration file in the `db/migrate` folder and open it up.
+If it opens and then immediately closes, then open it in your ide.
 It should look someting like below.

 ```